 I’m pleased to present this workshop as a means to help educate the next generation of photographers in a rapidly evolving market.
 The course has been offered by the following:

 National Press Photographers Association, Northern Short Course (2016, 2017, 2018)

 FotoFusion (2017 & 2018)

 University of Arizona

 The Sports Shooter Academy annual conference.

-It was named three times by Photoshelter as one of the top “inspiring” and “fantastic” workshops worldwide.
-Please visit the Business of Photography Workshop page for more information, student testimonials and to register for upcoming dates.
+The course was named three times by Photoshelter as one of the top “inspiring” and “fantastic” workshops worldwide.
+Please visit the Business of Photography Workshop page for more information, student testimonials and to register for upcoming workshops.

 Feel free to contact me at 818-515-6376 or by email at todd [at] toddbigelowphotography [dot] com, or click on the Contact tab above.